 At the glacier, you can choose to stay on the snow as high as possible, or traverse to the right side of the glacier and climb loose rock and sand on the edge of the glacier (this choice may depend on your preparedness for, and enjoyment of glacier travel).

 Follow the glacier as it curves to the right.
-Ignore all the steep chutes to the south and west, look instead to the northwest.
-Near the upper end, you should see an obvious chute running NW towards the summit ridge.
+Ignore all the steep chutes to the south and west, look instead to the north.
+Near the upper end, you should see an obvious, wide chute running almost due north towards the summit ridge.
 Some parties report being confused by several chutes here.
-The skinny one on the left can be climbed, but is more difficult.
+The skinny one on the left can be climbed, but is more difficult (class 4).
 Climb the (much) more obvious wide chute (often called the "Secor Chute") on the right.
+Others have described this as a "slope" rather than a chute, which is more apparent in the upper stretch.
 It has snow early in the season, and (very) loose sand and rock once the snow melts.

 Once at the top of the chute, the slope lessens, and you have a straightforward boulder (or snow, earlier in the season) climb to the summit just to the north.

 Most of the route is class 2, and a number of parties have questioned the existence of any class 3 on this route.
 To be sure, it is usually an easy class 3 climb at most.

 An alternative to the Secor chute is "Owen's Chute" which is described in the Clyde Variation and in greater detail by Alan Ritter.
 This variation takes you quite a bit higher (to the west) on the Southeast Glacier and leads to an easier second-class chute up to the upper bowl.
 Once in the upper bowl, the routes converge and you scramble to the summit ridge and walk to the summit.